 Watch the video below for an overview of the BBC micro:bit and a few example applications for use in a D&T environment.

-Note: This guide was originally written before the micro:bit was made commercially available.
+This guide was originally written before the micro:bit was made commercially available.
 The information contained, while still accurate, is mainly of historical value.
 More up to date information can be found here.
-See also the links and the end of the article.
+See also the links at the end of the article.

 What is the BBC micro:bit?